FurryGuides

 • Cold water only, always.
 Heat melts faux fur fibers and creates permanent frizz that cannot be undone.

-The Golden Rule: Prevention is Cheaper than Cleaning
+The Golden Rule: Prevention Is Cheaper Than Cleaning

-1. Wear Underarmor (HeatGear)
+1. Wear an Underarmor Layer

 Never, ever wear a fursuit against your bare skin.
 You need a barrier to catch sweat and body oils before they soak into the foam and backing.

-• Recommendation: Under Armour HeatGear (Long sleeve shirt and pants) or a dedicated diving skin.
+• Recommendation: Under Armour HeatGear (long-sleeve shirt and pants) or a dedicated diving skin.
 See our fursuit accessories guide for more on base layers.

 2. The "Con Spray" Ritual

-The "Secret" Formula
+The Standard Formula

 The 50/50 Mix